How to Set Up Your Own Home VPN Easily

 Step 5 - The networking protocols that should be enabled for incoming connections can then be selected.
 You can uncheck the "File and Printer Sharing for Microsoft Networks" option, for example, if you don't want anyone connected to the VPN to access shared files and printers on your local network.

 When everything is in place, click the "Allow Access" button.

 Step 6 - After that, Windows configures access for the user accounts you choose, which can take a few moments.

 Your VPN server should now be up and running, ready to accept inbound connection requests.
 Return to the "Network Connections" window and eliminate the "Incoming Connections" item if you wish to disable the VPN server in the future.

-If you’re using the Internet to connect to your new VPN server, you’ll need to configure port forwarding so that your router knows to transmit traffic of that sort to the correct computer.
-Forward port 1723 to the IP address of the machine where you set up the VPN server on your router’s settings page.
-Check out our tutorial on how to forward ports on your router for additional information.
+If you're using the Internet to connect to your new VPN server, you'll need to configure port forwarding so that your router knows to transmit traffic of that sort to the correct computer.
+Forward port 1723 to the machine's IP address, where you set up the VPN server on your router's settings page.
+Check out our tutorial on forwarding ports on your router for additional information.